Anxiety, in all its different forms, is one of the most common mental health challenges today.

 ACT techniques for self-help

 Acceptance and Commitment Therapy strategies can be used to administer self-help.
 Here are a few examples of things you can do when you feel an anxiety attack coming on.
+You can also download this workbook with anxiety worksheets PDF.

 Dropping the anchor and the ACE formula